GitauHarrison/notes/two_factor_authentication/twilio_authy.md

     session['authy_push_uuid'] = authy.send_push_authentication(user)
     return render_template('check_2fa.html', next=request.args.get('next'))
 ```
 As the user awaits authentication, their username will be obtained in a flask session.
-The database will be querried to retrieve the first instance of that user's username.
-This user will then be used as an argument in `authy.send_push_authentication` method is to send the push notification.
+The database will be queried to retrieve the first instance of that user's username.
+This user will then be used as an argument in the `authy.send_push_authentication` method to send the push notification.
 The response is a UUID that is stored in the session.